 I always use dill for my tzatziki but, it’s also very delicious to replace the dill with mint, parsley or chives.
 Make sure the cucumber is drained thoroughly and, that the yoghurt you use is not too thin otherwise, your tzatziki will be very runny and nobody likes that!

-How to make your tzatiki:
+How to make your tzatziki:

-Wash the cucumber and cut it in half length wise and remove the seeds.
+Wash the cucumber and cut it in half lengthwise and remove the seeds.

 Grate the cucumber, put it into a sieve or a cloth and, drain it until most of the moisture is gone.